linuxdeepin/unilang/README.md

 The default compiler options are `-std=c++11 -Wall -Wextra -g`.
 Similarly, use the environment variable `CXXFLAGS` can override the default value.

-The script uses shell command lines to call the compiler driver specified by `$CXX` directly, and no parallel builds are supported.
-It may be slow.
+The script uses shell command lines to call the compiler driver specified by `$CXX` directly.
+By default, the script will test whether GNU parallel is available.
+If so, `parallel` command is used to build the interpreter in parallel.

 The following optional environment variables are used in the script to specify the location of output files: